-Ouestion 2
+Question 2

-The performance assessment or appraisal meeting is an opportunity to review, summarize and highlight the employee s performance over the course of the review period.
+The performance assessment or appraisal meeting is an opportunity to review, summarize and highlight the employee's performance over the course of the review period.
 Self-assessment is a standard part of most performance appraisals.
 By using the performance plan and assessment form as a guide, employees can evaluate their performance in preparation for the appraisal meeting.
-This process can help identify gaps between the employee s self-perceptions and the manager s views and facilitate an in-depth discussion of performance issues (Human Capital Management, 2014).
+This process can help identify gaps between the employee's self-perceptions and the manager's views and facilitate an indepth discussion of performance issues (Human Capital Management, 2014).

-UNIT 2: Performance Management Approaches
+Unit 2 Performance Management Approaches

 - 2.1 Introduction

 - 2.2 Learning Outcomes

 - 2.3 Comparative Approach

-- 2.3.1 Behavioural approach
+- 2.3.1 The Attribute Approach

-- 2.3.2 Results approach
+- 2.3.2 The Behavioral Approach

-- 2.3.3 Attribute approach
+- 2.3.3 The Results Approach

-- 2.3.4 Quality approach
+- 2.3.4 The Quality Approach

-- 4.0 Summary
+- 2.4 Summary

-- 5.0 References/Further Readings/Web Resources
+- 2.5 References/Further Readings/Web Resources

-- 6.6 Possible Answers to Self-Assessment Exercise(s) within the content
+- 2.6 Possible Answers to Self-Assessment Exercise(s)